juanzitown/Laravel-React-Token-Auth/README.md

 # Laravel-React-Token-Auth
-A simple Laravel backend project with token auth based with a React frontend
+A simple Laravel backend project with token auth based and React frontend